Label Tracks

 Selecting a Label

 When you click inside a label to select it, the label background color changes to white, indicating that the label text is open for editing, and the cursor point or region of audio the label corresponds to is restored.
-The region will be visible in all audio tracks that are selected and the cursor will be visible in all audio tracks that had the yellow focus border.
+The region will be visible in all audio tracks that are selected and the cursor will be visible in all audio tracks that had the colored focus border (the actual color depends on the Theme you choose).
 This applies even if the label track is above the audio track.

 See this page for more details on label creation and selection.